mhewedy/viper/README.md

 Use the following command to create a VM

 ```
-$ vm create <image name>
+$ viper create <image name>
 # example
-$ vm create ubuntu/bionic
+$ viper create ubuntu/bionic
 ```
-Or in case you want to create and provision the VM: (see [samples folder](https://github.com/mhewedy/vm/tree/master/samples/provision) for sample provision scripts)
+Or in case you want to create and provision the VM: (see [samples folder](https://github.com/mhewedy/viper/tree/master/samples/provision) for sample provision scripts)
 ```
-$ vm create <image name> /path/to/provison.sh
+$ viper create <image name> /path/to/provison.sh
 # example
-$ vm create ubuntu/bionic ~/init.sh
+$ viper create ubuntu/bionic ~/init.sh
 ```

-> Note: To get list of all local available images use `vm images`
+> Note: To get list of all local available images use `viper images`

 > Note: You will need to create one or more images first, see [How to create an image](#how-to-create-an-image).

 ### List all created VMs
 This subcommand list all VMs (stopped and running)
 ```
-$ vm ls
+$ viper ls
 VM NAME		IMAGE			CPU		MEM		TAGS
 vm_01		ubuntu/bionic		1		1024 MB		spark kafka
 vm_02		ubuntu/bionic		1		1024 MB